-- Mandating provision of free menstrual products in washrooms in all publicly funded buildings, such as rail stations, incarceration facilities, schools, shelters, libraries, sport facilities and community centres. - Updating legislation, including, but not limited to, occupational health and safety, building, and labour codes to require all washrooms in commercial/industrial/office buildings and transportation hubs to provide free menstrual supplies and water, sanitation, and hygiene facilities.
+- Mandating the provision of free menstrual products in washrooms in all publicly funded federally, provincially, and municipally regulated buildings, such as rail stations, incarceration transportation facilities, schools, shelters, libraries, sports facilities, and community centres. - Updating provincial, territorial, and Indigenous legislation, including, but not limited to, occupational health and safety, building, and labour codes, to require all washrooms in commercial/industrial/office buildings and transportation hubs medium and large employers to provide free menstrual supplies and products as well as access to WASH (water, sanitation, and hygiene) facilities in all washrooms, gendered and gender neutral.